 Kitchen notes

-- Organization: read the recipe first and make sure you have ingredients at the right temperatures, equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Flavorings: you can add some almond extract, vanilla extract, or ground cinnamon to the fruit mixture, as they pair very well with cherries.
 A ½ teaspoon at the most so you don't overpower the flavor of the fruit.

-- Ratio: I find that a lower ratio of topping to filling is ideal because the former crisps up and tastes amazing without being over buttery.
+- Ratio: I find that a lower ratio of topping to filling is ideal because the former crisps up and tastes amazing without being over-buttery.
 But, as with most desserts, find your own ideal combination of filling, topping, and sweetness.

 Related recipes you might like: